-Compare the desired profile with the enquiries you receive and make an informed judgement on whether to invest more time with them.
+Compare the desired profile with the inquiries you receive and make an informed judgement on whether to invest more time with them.

 There are a number of profiling considerations.
 Here are just a few.
 None of these represent hard and fast rules but they should help to save you time.

 Firstly, is the buyer likely to be genuinely interested in your business at the price you're asking?
-What's their motivation for enquiring, for example, is it to earn a minimum of income?
+What's their motivation for inquiring, for example, is it to earn a minimum of income?